Updated: May 6, 2025

 Which part of Lisbon should I move to?

-Yes, this can be the most difficult aspect of moving to any city, and Lisbon is no different.
+Deciding which part of Lisbon to live in can be the most difficult aspect of moving.
 We recommend visiting Lisbon a few times to discover the different neighborhoods before settling on a particular part of the city.

 If you are moving with a family, then a quieter neighborhood such as Campo do Ourique and Estrela, close to schools and with spacious properties, could be the best option.
-You can choose from public schools, private schools, and international schools in Lisbon, and there are excellent options from an early age up to further education levels.
+You can choose from public schools, private schools, and international schools in Lisbon, covering all ages ranges.

 If you are looking for key parts of the city to live in, you can see our article here: The Ultimate Guide to the Best Neighborhoods in Lisbon.